asjad99/Machine-Learning-GYM/README.md

 # About:

+- Machine learning organizations automate tasks to reduce costs or scale products.
+The output is the automation itself achieved by collecting data, training models, and deploying them.

 - This Project and notebooks are currently 'work in progress'.

 - It's inspired by [ML-From-Scratch](https://github.com/eriklindernoren/ML-From-Scratch), peter norvig's [pytudes project](https://github.com/norvig/pytudes#pytudes-index-of-jupyter-ipython-notebooks),